Resonant modal approximation of time-domain elastic scattering from nano-bubbles in elastic materials: Introduction

-Next, we highlight several mathematical and technical developments achieved in the current study.
+In addition, we highlight several mathematical and technical developments achieved in the current study.
 First, we are mainly concerned with a coupled-physics PDE system which is technically more involved than single-physics PDE systems.
 Second, the Minnaert resonance plays a major role in our modal analysis which is of a different physical nature from the polariton resonance in \cite{CGL}, though they might be connected via the effective medium theory.
 In particular, we would like to emphasize that the wavenumber is involved in the transmission conditions of the Fourier-transformed acoustic-elastic system, which poses substantial challenges to both the resonant and modal analyses.
-To derive the Minnaert resonance, we must require higher order asymptotic expansions of the elastic wave field with respect to the wavenumber than the ones given by the perturbation theory.
+To derive the Minnaert resonance, we must require that the order of asymptotic expansions of the elastic field with respect to the wavenumber is higher than the one given by the perturbation theory used in the literatures \cite{Ammari2022Asympototic,Baldassari2021Modal,CGL}.
 Hence we shall mainly confine our study within the radial geometry.
 Nevertheless, this presents sufficient technical challenges and moreover is physically unobjectionable since in the effective composite medium theory, the radial geometry is frequently implemented in the construction of elastic metamaterials based on bubble-elastic structures (cf. \cite{SMG,Li2022Minnaert}).
 Indeed, the results derived in this article may have practical implications to the effective construction of time-modulated elastic metamaterials (cf. \cite{TX}), which we shall explore in a forthcoming work.
 Finally, we would like to mention an interesting discovery that the $0$-th mode is only needed to reconstruct the information of the low-frequency part of the scattered field in the time domain.
 Our findings could thus bring fresh insight to design metamaterials for applications (cf. \cite{Pierre2014}).